tonikelope/coronapoker/README.md

 <p align="center"><img src="panoptes.png" height="500"></p>

-Although CoronaPoker is open-source, the source code for the `Panoptes` zero-trust and anti-cheat engine library remains closed-source.
-This is a deliberate, non-negotiable extra security measure (by obscurity, yes, i know, but in the real world almost nothing is black or white).
-Obfuscated pre-compiled binaries are provided for supported platforms.
+Although CoronaPoker's game logic is open-source, the native source code for the Panoptes C library remains strictly closed-source.
+In endpoint security, Security by Obscurity is a necessary and non-negotiable layer of Defense in Depth.
+Obfuscated, pre-compiled binaries are provided for supported OS architectures to prevent attackers from analyzing the security boundaries.

 </div>